Psalterium Sinaiticum: Editions

 It was published by L. Geitler (Psalterium.
 Glagolski spomenik manastria Siani brda; Zagreb 1883), S.N.
 Severjanov (Sinajskaja psaltyr'.
 Glagoličeskij pamjatnik XI veka.
 Prigotovil k pečati Sergej Sever'janov; Saint Petersburg 1922, transcribed to Cyrillic; reprinted in Graz in 1954) and by Moshe Altbauer in 1971, in a facsimile reproduction (Sinajski psaltir, glagolski rakopis od XI. vek od manastirot Sv.
 Katerina na Sinaj, MANU, Skopje 1971).
 The manuscript is also extensively discussed with facsimile reproductions in Ioannis C. Tarnanidis: The Slavonic Manuscripts Discovered in 1975 at.
 St. Catherine's Monastery on Mount Sinai (Thessaloniki 1988).

 Linguistic analysis

 Paleographic and linguistic analysis shows that the writing of some letters is very inconsistent.
 Therefore, it is assumed that several scribes worked on the manuscript.
 Especially inconsistent is the writing of yers and nasal vowels, and very obvious is the tendency of the vocalization of jers and the omission of epenthetic l.
+It has been established that the notes in the Psalter belong to the Serbian recension of the Old Church Slavonic language.